StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 {% endtab %}
 {% endtabs %}

 Multiple events can be sent in one JSON message via HTTP POST.
-You can also send a single event to StackState using the [StackState CLI `event send`](/develop/reference/cli_reference.md#sts-event-send).
+You can also send a single event to StackState using the [StackState CLI `event send`](/develop/reference/cli_reference.md#sts-event-send) command.
 For example:

 {% tabs %}
 {% tab title="curl" %}